Trustwave Holdings: Criticism

 Trustwave operates an X.509 certificate authority ("CA") which is used as the top level of trust by many web browsers, operating systems, and other applications (a "trusted root CA").
 In 2011, Trustwave sold a certificate for a subordinate CA which allowed a customer to present SSL certificates identifying as arbitrary entities, in a similar mechanism to a "Man in the Middle Attack".
 This type of action is similar to the practice of running an SSL proxy on a corporate network, though in this case a public subordinate CA (valid anywhere) was used instead of an internal corporate-generated domain CA (valid only for machines that accept it as part of organizational policy), making the risk of abuse much higher.

 In March 2014, Trustwave was named in a lawsuit filed by Trustmark National Bank and Green Bank N.A.
 The lawsuit alleges that Trustwave failed to provide the promised level of security to Target, and for failing to meet industry security standards.
 In April 2014, a notice of dismissal was filed by both plaintiffs, effectively withdrawing their earlier allegations.

-Recognition

-In May 2019, Trustwave was named a leader in the Gartner Magic Quadrant for Managed Security Services, Worldwide.

-In August 2019, Trustwave won Threat Indicator Top Contributor Award from Microsoft.

-Trustwave was named a winner in the Best Managed Security Service category of the SC Awards for the second consecutive year in February 2020.

-In March 2020, Trustwave was named a leader in both the IDC MarketScape: Asia/Pacific Managed Security Services 2020 Vendor Assessment and the IDC MarketScape: Asia/Pacific Professional Security Services — Advisory, Assessment, and Awareness 2020 Vendor Assessment.

-In August 2020, Trustwave was named a leader in the Forrester Wave: Global Managed Security Services Providers, 2020 report.

-Trustwave joined the Microsoft Intelligent Security Association (MISA) in April 2021.

-In March 2021, Trustwave was named a Strong Performer and one of the top 9 "Providers That Matter Most" to clients in terms of current capability in the Forrester Wave for Managed Detection and Response (MDR).

-Trustwave was recognized as a Microsoft Security 20/20 Partner Award Winner for Top Managed SOC in May 2021.